Broadsign Control Administrator

 - Microsoft Windows 10

-Note: Broadsign Control Administrator is also compatible with the “Home” versions of Windows; however, please make sure you are compliant with Microsoft’s licensing terms when using these operating systems for commercial purposes.
+Note: Broadsign Control Administrator is also compatible with the “Home” versions of Windows; however, make sure that you are compliant with Microsoft’s licensing terms when using these operating systems for commercial purposes.

 Broadsign Control Administrator’s workspace is flexible, and centers around the work area.
 For more details, see Interface.